IIITLucknowSWEngg/CSITTeam013/Assignment1/SRS.md

   Strict role-based access control (RBAC) for managing administrative and user privileges.
   - **Use Case:** Only authorized administrators can access the platform’s backend to update content, while customer service representatives can only access user support tickets and account-related queries.

-- **Fraud Detection:**
-  Systems to detect and mitigate fraudulent access or piracy attempts.
-  - **Use Case:** The platform detects a user attempting to bypass geo-restrictions using a VPN and immediately restricts access to the content, notifying the user of the violation.

 ### 5.4 Software Quality Attributes: